Apple barred from pursuing Kodak patent claims now

-NEW YORK (Reuters) - Apple Inc, the biggest U.S. company by market value, was told it cannot now pursue ongoing patent infringement litigation against bankrupt photography giant Eastman Kodak Co.
+NEW YORK, March 8 (Reuters) - Apple Inc, the biggest U.S. company by market value, was told it cannot now pursue an ongoing patent infringement lawsuit against Eastman Kodak Co, and was ordered not to file similar new litigation against the bankrupt photography company.

-U.S. Bankruptcy Judge Allan Gropper, who oversees Kodak’s Chapter 11 case, said at a Thursday hearing it would be an “inappropriate way forward” to allow Apple to continue pursuing claims against Kodak while the company is in bankruptcy.
-The infringement claims center on a Kodak patent that lets consumers preview digital photographs on LCD screens.
+U.S. Bankruptcy Judge Allan Gropper, who oversees Kodak’s Chapter 11 case, said at a Thursday hearing it would be an “inappropriate way forward” to allow Apple to continue pursuing litigation over a Kodak patent that lets consumers preview digital photographs on LCD screens.

-Judge Gropper also denied Apple’s request to file a new patent infringement lawsuit against Kodak over printer and digital camera patents.

-A Kodak spokeswoman said the company was “pleased” with the judge’s ruling.

-Apple in February had asked the court for permission to lift a stay freezing a patent lawsuit pending in a federal court in Kodak’s hometown of Rochester, New York.
+Apple in February had asked the court for permission to lift a stay putting that case, which has been pending in a federal court in Kodak’s hometown of Rochester, New York, on hold.
 Apple had hoped to move the case to Manhattan for a jury trial.

 But while Gropper denied that request, he agreed that the case needs to be resolved sooner rather than later, and in a way that does not interfere with Kodak’s ongoing plans to sell its patent portfolio and emerge from bankruptcy.